LeoLaneseEque2/Angular-Signals-Workshop/SLIDE_1.md

-===
-INTRO / HOOK
-===

-🟩 State isn't just data.
+# 🟩 State isn't just data.
 It's behaviour waiting to happen.

 > Workshop Title: Evolving Angular: Imperative → Reactive → Signals.
 The New Angular Mindset

 ## Why This Matters:
-🔸 Signals in Templates: Less Boilerplate<br>
+🔸 Signals in Templates: Less Boilerplate <br>
-🔸 Performance boost:
-🔸 Smarter Change Detection: Updating Only What's Needed 🔸 Signal can work with ZoneJS (zoneless)
+🔸 Smarter Change Detection: Updating Only What's Needed <br>
+🔸 Signal can work with ZoneJS (zoneless) <br>
-🔸 Angular best-practices Prefer Signals, Over BehaviorSubjects for State Management 🔸 Signals bring explicit reads/writes: Www don't just have a blob of state sitting in a component and hope Angular notices changes.
-You read a signal’s value when you need it, and you write to it explicitly
+🔸 Signals bring explicit reads/writes: We don't just have a blob of state sitting in a component and hope Angular notices changes.
+You read a signal value when you need it, and you write to it explicitly <br>
 🔸 No accidental Change Detection storms: In the old model, if something mutates anywhere up the tree, Angular CD detection runs all over the place trying to see what changed.
 That's fine for small apps but can be heavy if scales.
 Signals decouple that, making a component to react ONLY to the signals that actually reads, so Angular knows exactly what needs to update and when.
-Making fine-grained reactivity updates.
+Making fine-grained reactivity updates. <br>
-🔸 Signals make CD OnPush optional: Signals work perfectly without OnPush, but adding OnPush just removes the default "check every component each cycle" safety net and leans fully on the signals mechanism
+🔸 Signals make CD OnPush optional: Signals work perfectly without OnPush, but adding OnPush just removes the default "check every component each cycle" safety net and leans fully on the signals mechanism <br>
+🔸 Angular Signal is considered a best-practices: Prefer Signals, Over BehaviorSubjects for State Management, Prefer signal input/out, Prefer Signal forms in Angular 21+ instead reactive-forms or template-driven forms <br>

 ## So, why again?
-Less code + fewer bugs + faster Apps = Happier Devs!
+🔸Less code + fewer bugs + faster Apps = Happier Devs!

 --------------------------------------------------------------------------------------------------------------------